VRConservation/ywabook/_build/html/_sources/intro.md

 # Welcome!

 To the Yuba County Forest Health Book.
 This book contains a final report on the activities completed for the Yuba Forest Health Project Phase I, generously funded by the Yuba Water Agency.
-The work was carried out by Keri Rinne, Vance Russell | 3point.xyz, Cherilyn Ashmead, and Allison Thomson | Yuba Watershed Protection and Fire Safe Council.
+The work was carried out by Keri Rinne, Vance Russell | 3point.xyz, Cherilyn Ashmead, and Allison Thomson|Yuba Watershed Protection and Fire Safe Council.

 ## Executive Summary
-The Yuba FBA project generated several important findings and recommendations summarized in the following bullet points:
+The Yuba FBA project generated several important findings and recommendations summarized in the bullet points in the next two sections.

 ### Findings
 More detailed findings can be found throughout the book in general, we found the following: